Chain Groups and the Chain Complex

 \((k+1)\)-chain whose boundary is precisely this cycle, promoting it

-from a non-trivial homology class to a trivial one.
-In the quotient
+from a non-trivial homology class to a trivial one: in the quotient

-\(Z_2 / B_2\), it is "killed."
+\(Z_2 / B_2\), it becomes zero.
 This is the algebraic counterpart of a

 topological fact: a sphere encloses a void, but a filled ball does not.